 The new Antimicrobial Resistance Multi-Stakeholder Partnership Platform aims to address the global impacts of AMR.

-The WHO writes that an estimated 1.3 million people worldwide die each year directly due to AMR.
+The WHO says an estimated 1.3 million people worldwide die each year directly due to AMR.
 If no action is taken, that number could soar dramatically, bringing higher public health costs and pushing more people into poverty, especially in low-income countries.
 This underscores the need for the new platform to mobilize further coordinated efforts.

 The success of modern medicine is largely attributed to antibiotics and other antimicrobials, which have significantly improved human and animal health.
-However, excessive and improper use through the years has decreased the effectiveness of these drugs, which opened the door for infections to learn to resist these antimicrobials and break through the safety wall.

-AMR is the moment when all these bacteria, viruses, fungi, and parasites stop responding to these antimicrobial agents.
-This makes the antibiotics ineffective in treating diseases they have previously cured.
 In other words, infections become very difficult to treat, and the risks of disease spreading, severe illness, and death increase.

 According to the WHO, “1.3 billion people rely on livestock for their livelihoods, and 20 million people depend on aquaculture, especially in low and middle-income countries.
 The spread of resistant strains of pathogens inexorably affects their livelihoods, as it increases animal suffering and losses.
 Applications to crops, as well as improper disposal of unused and expired drugs and waste from industries and communities can lead to pollution of soils and streams that spread the trigger for unwanted microorganisms to develop resistance to tools meant to contain and eliminate them.”

-The new AMR platform is an inclusive and international forum
+New AMR platform is inclusive and international

 The new Antimicrobial Resistance Multi-Stakeholder Partnership Platform is an open, global forum that unites voices from various fields, industries, and viewpoints to create a shared vision in response to the requirement for better coordination of activities by numerous stakeholders.